ljpengelen/immutable-python-objects/post.md

 Because we're talking about Python here, and [we're all responsible users](https://docs.python-guide.org/writing/style/#we-are-all-responsible-users), it's impossible to create actual *objects* that are *impossible* to mutate.
 You can, however, create things that behave like objects that are impossible to mutate or actual objects that cannot be mutated by mistake.

+Let’s look at three ways to do this and how they differ.

 ## Named Tuples

 The Python project I'm currently working on started before [data classes](https://docs.python.org/3/library/dataclasses.html) were available.